-- 1. Keep the 4 bolts that held refrigerator in shipping crate.
-They are the levelling legs. - 2.
-Screw these bolts all the way into bolt holes at the bottom corners of refrigerator. - 3.
+- Keep the 4 bolts that held refrigerator in shipping crate.
+They are the levelling legs. - Screw these bolts all the way into bolt holes at the bottom corners of refrigerator. - 3.
 Adjust each leg until the refrigerator won't rock.
 Slide refrigerator into place. - 4.
-Adjust front legs to level the refrigerator. - To raise corners, turn legs clockwise. - To lower corners, turn legs clockwise. - 5.
+Adjust front legs to level the refrigerator. - To raise corners, turn legs in direction shown. - To lower corners, turn leas in direction shown. - 5.
 Check with level.